Qilaut

 The qilaut (Inuit: "that by means of which the spirits are called up", syllabic: ᕿᓚᐅᑦ) or qilaat (Greenlandic) is a type of frame drum native to the Inuit cultures of the Arctic.

 The drum is distinctive in that it has a handle and is made of caribou skin, which is not particularly resonant, giving it a dull, rumbling sound.
 It is beaten with a stick, the qatuk.

+The Nanavut territory of Canada holds a Qilaut songwriting contest every year to cherish Inuktut music.